Alfred Julien

-Alfred S. Julien was an American trial lawyer.
+Alfred S. Julien (died 1989) was an American trial lawyer.

 Biography

 Julien attended Brooklyn Law School and graduated with honors.
 In 1931, he co-founded Julien & Schlesinger along with Stuart Schlesinger.

-In 1972, he represented Ron Galella against Jacqueline Kennedy in a notable law suit.
+In 1972, he represented Ron Galella in a lawsuit against Jacqueline Kennedy.
 He also represented Galella in another lawsuit against Marlon Brando which was settled out of the court.

 Julien also served as a president New York State and Metropolitan Trial Lawyers Associations.
+He participated in seminars on advocacy sponsored by the Middlesex County Trial Lawyers Association.